Keyword cannibalization can negatively impact your website’s organic search performance.

 4. Add a Canonical Tag to Prioritize a Page

-You might find duplicate content across cannibalized pages.
+You might find duplicate content across cannibalized pages for many reasons:

 In such scenarios, you can use canonical tags to inform search engines about the preferred page to index and rank.